Tracardi/tracardi-api/docs/qa/how_to_configure_tracardi_to_be_multi_tenant.md

 tenant name have not been met.
 In other words, the tenant name provided does not meet the necessary criteria as discussed earlier.
 By reviewing the logs and ensuring that the tenant name meets the required prerequisites, you can resolve this issue and successfully start the multi-tenant Tracardi server API.

+---
+This document answers the following questions:
+- How to set-up multitenacy in Tracardi?
+- How to set-up GUI to be multi tenant installation?
+- How multi tenant setup works in Tracardi?
+- How tenants are differentiated in Tracardi?
+- How to enable tenant in Tracardi?
+- Is multi tenancy available in open-source version?